KOR1502 - Korea: Philosophy and Religion

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-The semester assignment is to be submitted in Fronter within a given deadline.
+The semester assignment is to be submitted in Inspera within a given deadline.

 Use of sources and citation

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 Explanations and appeals

 Resit an examination